Oath of Allegiance (New Zealand)

 The New Zealand Oath of Allegiance is defined by the Oaths and Declarations Act 1957.
+The Oath is required under New Zealand law to be made in certain circumstances, including as a requirement for individuals to hold certain offices, as well in judicial proceedings.

-All Oaths can be taken in either Māori or English form.
+Since 2002, all Oaths can be taken in either Māori or English form.
 It is possible to take an affirmation, which has the same legal effect as an Oath.

-Oath
+Oath of allegiance

 The Oath, in its present form, is: